Arab scholars from around the globe convene in Qatar to advance science and research in and for the Arab world

 The three-day event saw distinguished Arab-origin experts working in the sciences and humanities across the world engage in dialogue centered on areas of global relevance, such as Precision Health and Biotech, Artificial Intelligence, Cybersecurity, Sustainability and Environmental Health.

-The introduction of the advanced AGS digital platform, an immersive and interactive space that links members to a wealth of collaborative opportunities, from research projects to academic and student exchanges, as well as professional development activities, marked a key element at the event’s opening day.
+The introduction of the advanced AGS digital platform (https://ArabGlobalScholars.org/), an immersive and interactive space that links members to a wealth of collaborative opportunities, from research projects to academic and student exchanges, as well as professional development activities, marked a key element at the event’s opening day.

 In establishing the platform, AGS recognizes that geographical boundaries are no longer obstacles to the convergence of Arab expertise and creation of a knowledge center that inspires current and future generations to develop Arab-inspired solutions for global challenges.